NeggFriedRice/beyblade-battle-sim/README.md

 ```
 colorama==0.4.6
 ```

+For more information please see colorama documentation located in references section
 # How to play the game
 - You have arrived on the scene of an international BeyBlade tournament
 - To take the win you will need to win at least 2 out of 3 rounds and have enough money leftover to fly home